Board Foot Calculator

 Using Length in Inches

-You can calculate board feet by multiplying the board’s thickness in inches by the width in inches by the length in inches, and then divide the result by 144.
+You can calculate board feet by multiplying the board’s thickness in inches by the width in inches by the length in inches and then dividing the result by 144.

 Thus, the formula to calculate board footage is (thickness × width × length) ÷ 144.
 Make sure you keep all measurements in inches, then divide by 144.